Sauk Village, Illinois: 2015 Election

-2017 Election
+2017 Mayoral Election

-Voters will again be voting for a new mayor on April 4, 2017, as David Hanks announced he would not seek re-election.
-Hanks will follow Lewis Towers as only serving one term as Mayor, however, Towers resigned with less than 6 months to go on his term as Mayor.
-Village Trustee Derrick Burgess announced he will run for Mayor of Sauk Village pledging to "...bring community and collective vision into the Mayor’s office.
-To truly put us on a Pathway to Progress.
-As Mayor, I will govern with service, integrity, courage, openness, honesty and transparency because Sauk Village needs a strong and true leader" Burgess said.
+Held on April 4, 2017.
+David Hanks announced he would not seek re-election.
+Hanks followed his predecessor Lewis Towers as only serving one term as Mayor.
+Village Trustee Derrick Burgess announced his intention to run Mayor of Sauk Village.

-On April 4, 2017, voters went to the polls and elected their 8th Mayor of Sauk Village.
+Burgess was elected as the 8th Mayor of Sauk Village.
 Trustee Derrick Burgess was elected with 55% of the vote over two challengers.
-Burgess will take office on May 9, 2017.
+Burgess took office on May 9, 2017.
 Marva Campbell-Pruitt was elected Village Clerk beating out two-term incumbent Clerk Debbie Williams.
 Pruitt is the first to defeat an elected Village Clerk since Nancy McConathy beat out long-time Clerk Agnes Theodore in 1985, and also is the first African-American elected Village Clerk.

+2019 Election

+Held on April 2, 2019.
+One of the seats on the board of trustees was decided by a coin flip.
+Both Beth Zupon and Gary T. Bell both received 288 votes.
+Bell won the coin flip.

+2021 Mayoral Election

+Held on April 6, 2021.
+Derrick Burgess was Elected for a second consecutive term with 53% of the vote.
+The other candidates were Debra Williams who received 31% and Lynda Washington who received 15%.